Shipbuilding and ship-repair

 This webpage will help you find out about the hazards and risks that might be encountered in shibuilding and ship-repair, as well as boat building and repair.
-Updates will be sent through the engineering or welding e-bulletins, so we encourage you to sign up for these.

 Many of the activities on board ships are covered in the engineering and welding microsites.
 The combination of the use of flammable gases and restricted or confined spaces that can be found on ships and boats is specifically addressed in the information document 'Storage and Use of Oxygen and Fuel Gases On Board Ships'.